Gabriella Baska

 Krisztina Nagy

-I graduated as a Hungarian language and literature high school teacher and philosophy high school teacher with a bar exam.
+I graduated as a high school teacher of Hungarian language and literature, as well as a philosophy teacher, and passed the bar exam.
 I have the qualifications to be a public education mentor and leader.
-I finished my doctoral studies in 2020 at ELTE Doctoral School of Education, and my dissertation topic was the mentors' learning and continuous professional development.
-I am a part of the ELTE School Organization, Teacher Education and Professional Learning Research Group.
-I teach at Károli Gáspár University of Reformed Church in Hungary and Lutheran Theological University on the teacher, educator, and mentor course and the educator's vocational training.
+I completed my doctoral studies in 2020 at the ELTE Doctoral School of Education, and my dissertation focused on the learning and continuous professional development of mentors.
+I am a part of the ELTE School Organisation, Teacher Education and Professional Learning Research Group.
+I teach at Károli Gáspár University of Reformed Church in Hungary and Lutheran Theological University in the teacher, educator, and mentor course and the educator's vocational training.
 My research topics are mentoring, educator and mentor training, mentor learning, reflectivity, and video-assisted evocation.
-Since 2015, I have taken part in editing Education Science, first as an assistant, then later as a copy editor.
+Since 2015, I have been involved in editing Education Science, first as an assistant and later as a copy editor.

 Dávid Pénzes